anasinc/agile-app/README.md

+# Now Developing in Privite Repos
+At git.oschina.net/ryanemax/anas_agile
+Only Developer can view.

 # agile-app
 agile-app is an ionic app for private use to enhence our work &amp; life.
 Such as Project, Task, Event, Wiki, etc.